networknt/light-doc/content/contribute/developer-guide.md

 mvn clean package
 ```

-When you are working on the develop branch, chances are there are some dependencies are missing if you are not working on the light-4j project.
+When you are working on the master branch, chances are there are some dependencies are missing if you are not working on the light-4j project.
 Here is a [light-bot tutorial][] to help you to build all repositories in one shot.

 ### Test Project